crashka/euchre-plt/README.md

 ## Setup

-Run the following to install the required libraries (only needed once after cloning the repo):
+Run the following to install the required libraries into your virtual environment (only need to do once):

 ```bash
 $ pip install -r requirements.txt